pnp/blog/content_to_be_cleaned/post/working-with-custom-connectors-in-power-platform-for-beginners.md

+---
-# Working with Custom Connectors in Power Platform for beginners
+title: "Working with Custom Connectors in Power Platform for beginners"
+date: 2021-05-06T08:40:00-04:00
+author: "Michael Roth"
+categories: []
+images:

+tags: []
+type: "regular"
+draft: false

+---

 ## Custom Connector vs HTTPS request - When to use what?